breylaude/breylaude.com/content/post/overstimulationrant.md

 ]
 +++

 Sometimes, things get just a little too much, and it seems like there's nothing I can do and it all just weighs in.
-I think, personally, this is in part due three things, of which we shall explore, make valid and informed points about, rant vaguely until I run out of things to say.
+I think, personally, this is in part due three things of which we shall explore,(make valid and informed points about) rant vaguely until I run out of things to say.

 ## Advertising